The lie of "Quranic Abrogation"

-It follows from that to conclude that verse 48:2 which promises the messenger’s sins will be forgiven (past and future sins) is obviously connected to all sins, except if he was ever to commit idol worship.
+It is concluded that verse 48:2 which promises the messenger that his sins will be forgiven (past and future) is obviously connected to all sins, except the sin of shirk.

 There is no contradiction or abrogation between the two verses.

-"GOD has pardoned you: why did you give them permission (to stay behind), before you could distinguish those who are truthful from the liars?"
+God has pardoned you, but why did you give them permission before it became clear to you who were the truthful ones and until you knew who were the liars?
 9:43

-The claim here is that in 9:43 the prophet was not allowed to give permission to the ones wanting to stay behind, before he could distinguish those who are truthful from the liars, while in 24:62 he was not given the permission to do so at any time.
+The claim here is that in 9:43 the Prophet was not allowed to give permission to the ones wanting to stay behind, before he could distinguish those who are truthful from the liars, while in 24:62 he was allowed to give permission to whomever he wished.

 Once again, the error is quite obvious.
 Verse 9:43 is specifically speaking of the urgent case of going out for battle, while as 24:62 speaks of the more relaxed situation of someone leaving a community meeting to attend to some personal matters!

-The underlined words "mobilize" and if it were a "short journey" indicate that the subject is mobilizing to go out for the purpose of battle.
+The underlined words "march forth" and if it were a "short journey" indicate that the subject is mobilizing to go out for the purpose of battle.

-However, the words "community meeting" in 24:62, denotes that the situation there is not one of battle but a normal community meeting where a request for permission to be excused for some personal matters would not exactly be classified as an unforgivable sin!
+However, the words "communal matter" in 24:62, denotes that the situation there is not one of battle but a normal community meeting where a request for permission to be excused for some personal matters would not exactly be classified as an unforgivable sin!

-Once again 24:62 does not contradict or abrogate 9:43, the subject of the two verse is different.
+Once again 24:62 does not contradict or abrogate 9:43, the subjects of the two verses are totally different.